 Contact: Robert Roach, PhD

 Altitude Research Center

-Individuals traveling to altitudes above 8,000 feet may suffer from impaired exercise and cognitive performance, and acute mountain sickness (AMS).
+Individuals traveling to altitudes above 8,000 feet may suffer from impaired exercise and cognitive performance and acute mountain sickness (AMS).
 Decreased barometric pressure, which leads to low blood oxygen levels, is the primary cause of these disorders.
-Symptoms of AMS are characterized by headache, nausea, vomiting, dizziness, fatigue, and difficulty sleeping.
-The goal of this research is to identify whether Respiratory Muscle Training will improve physical and cognitive performance, and reduce the symptoms of AMS, at simulated high altitude.
+AMS symptoms are characterized by headache, nausea, vomiting, dizziness, fatigue, and difficulty sleeping.
+This research aims to identify whether Respiratory Muscle Training will improve physical and cognitive performance and reduce the symptoms of AMS at simulated high altitudes.

 Title: Physiological Adaptations to Simulated Intermittent Altitude on Human Health and Performance

 The investigators expect to find that different intensity and altitude exposure levels will show what kind of intermittent exposure protocol is more beneficial to athletes and healthy individuals that experience acute exposure to altitude during exercise.
 This may furthermore be related to acute altitude exposure for recreational exercise use as well.

 Title: Gut-microbiota Targeted Nutritional Intervention for Gut Barrier Integrity at High Altitude

 United States Army Research Institute of Environmental Medicine